-Welcome to the Physics at Berkeley, and thank you for your interest in our department!
-As an incoming transfer student, there are many things to consider, and we are here to help.
-You might be thinking about declaring your major in Physics.
-In order to help you make that decision or as you prepare to file the paperwork, we have put together the following information for you.
-Please contact us with any questions or concerns you have about the process.
+Welcome to Physics at Berkeley and thank you for your interest in our department!
+As an incoming transfer student there are many things to consider and we are here to help.
+As you think about declaring a major in Physics, we have put together the following information to get you started.
+We are available by appointment or drop-in, so please contact us with any questions or concerns you have about the process.
 We look forward to meeting you!

 The Physics Major